The Demolition of the Balloon Inflation Tower

 titioned off a few years later, originally to house the hydrogen generator)

 When did the construction of the "new station" begin?
 Perhaps it was with MAPO and the other science facilities on the far side of the runway...or perhaps it was when ARO replaced Clean Air.
-Or perhaps it was when the first demolition of the main portion of the domed station began, in 1996-97, as the BIT was removed to make way for the new garage arch.
-What follows is a sequence of photos by Chris Rock (ASA) as the removals got underway.
+Or perhaps it was when the first demolition of the main portion of the domed station began, in 1996-97, as the BIT...followed by the helium/cargo arch...were removed to make way for the new garage arch.
+What follows is a sequence of photos by Chris Rock of ASA (unless otherwise noted) as the removals got underway.

 round and round